jdpearce/rumbamumbarobots/README.md

 5)      The robot doesn’t remember the path.

 6)      Don’t worry about the GUI.
 You can use a Console Application, Test Classes or whatever you need.

-### How to build

-  This was built with VS 2010 Professional.
-You may be able to get this to build in 2010 Express, but I haven't tried it yet (I don't think MS Test works in Express though, so you'd probably have to port the test methods (such as they are) to nUnit.